AdvancedAI-ComplexSystem/SmartCity/README.md

 # Traffic Signal Control Based on Reinforcement Learning

+This repository contains the code and documentation for a research project focused on Reinforcement Learning (RL)-based Traffic Signal Control.
+The objective is to optimize traffic light phases in urban road networks using modern deep reinforcement learning algorithms, improving traffic efficiency and reducing vehicle delays and congestion.
+It includes the papers published by our research group related to this project.

 ## Paper

 - Efficient Pressure: Improving efficiency for signalized intersections (arxiv-2021) [Paper Link](https://arxiv.org/abs/2112.02336)